daisy-abbott/networkelection/README.md

 * ```Vader``` (an NLTK module that provides sentiment scores based on the words used)

 ### Pre-Processsing the Training Dataset
-The kaggle dataset that we worked with consisted of two files, one containing trump related tweets, and the other containing biden related tweets.
+The kaggle dataset that we worked with consisted of two files, one containing Trump related tweets, and the other containing Biden related tweets.
 They are not pro one candidate or the other.
 We began by loading the files and preprocessing the data.
-Because we wanted our model to predict whether the sentiment of the  tweet was pro trump or pro biden, we first had to label our data as pro trump or pro biden.
-We did this by creating two data frames, and filtering the data by pro trump or pro biden hashtags.
+Because we wanted our model to predict whether the sentiment of the  tweet was pro-Trump or pro-biden, we first had to label our data as pro trump or pro biden.
+We did this by creating two data frames, and filtering the data by hashtags that are representative of pro-Trump or pro-Biden sentiment.
 The filtering definition is  as follows:

 ```
 # Define hashtags and topics